Dongshan District, Tainan

 Dongshan District (東山區 (Dōngshān Qū, Tung^{1}-shan^{1} Ch'ü^{1}, Tong-san-khu)) is a rural district in Tainan, Taiwan.
 It was formerly called Hoansia (番社 (hoan-siā)).

 History

 During the Dutch era, the place was known as Dorko, and existed as a township called To-lo-koh in the early 20th century.

 After the handover of Taiwan from Japan to the Republic of China in 1945, Dongshan was organized as a rural township of Tainan County.
 On 25 December 2010, Tainan County merged with Tainan City and Dongshan was upgraded to a district of the city.

 Administrative divisions

-Tungshan, Tungzhong, Tungzheng, Dake, Sanrong, Keli, Tunghe, Shengxian, Nanxi, Shuiyun, Linan, Tungyuan, Lingnan, Nanshi, Jingshan and Gaoyuan Village.
+Dongshan, Dongzhong, Dongzheng, Dake, Sanrong, Keli, Donghe, Shengxian, Nanxi, Shuiyun, Lin’an, Dongyuan, Lingnan, Nanshi, Qingshan and Gaoyuan Villages.

 Economy

 Dongshan is famous for its coffee crop.